Financial Intelligence Team (The FIU)

 In addition to dealing with SARs, the Intelligence team also receives and responds to requests for assistance (RFAs), typically from overseas FIUs on AML / CFT enquiries, as well as miscellaneous information reports (MIRs) from a variety of sources.

-Please see our Statistics & Updates section for further analysis
+Please see our Annual and Statistical Reports section for further analysis

 This team is responsible for carrying out criminal investigations into serious and complex fraud, often but not always originating from the development of SARs.
 The majority of work is undertaken in conjunction with the Law Officers’ Department (LOD), and powers exercisable by the Attorney General within the Investigation of Fraud (Jersey) Law 1991.